aimer63/fire/docs/simulation_engine.md

      the current portfolio weights.
    - If assets are insufficient to cover a shortfall, mark the simulation as failed and exit early.
 5. **Returns:** Apply monthly returns to all assets (including illiquid).
 6. **Rebalancing:** If scheduled, rebalance liquid assets according to the current portfolio weights.
+Rebalances can be periodic: if a rebalance event specifies a `period`, it is applied every `period` years until the next rebalance event; if `period` is omitted or zero, it is applied only once at the specified year.
 7. **Recording:** Save the current state (wealth, balances, asset values) for this month.

 ### 3. **Result Construction**